-Is there anything more irritating than having a snorer lying next to you in bed?
+Is anything more irritating than having a snorer lying beside you in bed?
 Maybe not.
-These bizarre noises hurt the affected person as well as the other person around them.
+These bizarre noises hurt the affected person and the other people around them.
 Although we continue to ignore it, this issue is far more than just a noise.
-Regular snoring may also be a sign of other health issues, such as obstructive sleep apnea.
+Regular snoring may also indicate other health issues, such as obstructive sleep apnea.

-Despite the fact that snoring is fairly prevalent, many people wish they could somehow stop it.
-So you might want to stay until the finish if you don't want to accept your fate as a lifelong snorer.
-We are here to dig out the causes of snoring and also shed some light on how a good pillow can go a long way in reducing it.
+Although snoring is prevalent, many people wish they could stop it.
+So, if you don't want to accept your fate as a lifelong snorer, you should stay until the end.
+We are here to investigate the causes of snoring and show how a good pillow can reduce it.

 What Triggers Snoring?

-Before jumping into further discussion we should establish the causes of snoring.
-Why do we snore, what are its consequences, and whether or not we can control it?
+Before proceeding, we should establish the causes of snoring.
+Why do we snore, what are its consequences, and can we control it?

 Snoring is caused by the rattling and vibration of tissues near the airway in the back of the throat.
 During sleep, the muscles loosen, leaving a very narrow passage for the air to pass.
 As you inhale and exhale, the moving air causes the tissue to flutter and make those annoying noises.

-Some people might be affected by it a lot while the others, not so much.
-This is because the size and shape of the muscles and tissues might vary person to person.
+Some people might be affected by it, while others might not.
+This is because the size and shape of the muscles and tissues might vary from person to person.
 There are always exceptions.
-You may not every time you sleep, but there are certain risky factors that can make you a frequent snorer.
-You might wanna turn your concern towards these:
+You may not every time you sleep, but certain risky factors can make you a frequent snorer.
+You might want to turn your concern towards these:

 1. Consumption of Alcohol